Betaine Lipids

 Three related lipids of this type have been described with differing trimethylated hydroxyamino acids linked to diacylglycerols through an ether bond, i.e., 1,2‑diacylglyceryl-3-O-4'-(N,N,N-trimethyl)-homoserine (sometimes abbreviated to DGTS), 1,2‑diacylglyceryl-3-O-2'-(hydroxymethyl)-(N,N,N-trimethyl)-β-alanine (DGTA) and 1,2‑diacylglyceryl-3-O-carboxy-(hydroxymethyl)-choline (DGCC).
 They each have a positively charged trimethylammonium group and a negatively charged carboxyl group, and they are therefore zwitterionic at neutral pH.

-Of these, the first is by far the most common in nature and the only one in green algae, and taxonomic and phytogenetic studies suggest that it may have been the first lipid of this type to be formed during evolution.
+Of these, DGTS is by far the most common in nature and the only one in green algae, and taxonomic and phytogenetic studies suggest that it may have been the first lipid of this type to be formed during evolution.
 The alanine-derived lipid DHTA can be a major constituent of the lipids of brown algae (sea weeds), e.g., Ochromonas danica and Fucus vesiculosus, sometimes together with DGCC, as in marine algae of the genus Haptophyceae, e.g., Pavlova lutheri (or other species from the chromalveolates super group).
-DGCC is only rarely detected in other than trace amounts except when phosphate is limiting as in the model diatom Thalassiosira pseudonana, but it does occur normally in greater amounts in symbiotic dinoflagellates of the family Symbiodiniaceae and their coral hosts where (sometimes with its lyso form) it is the only betaine lipid.
+DGCC is only rarely detected in other than trace amounts except when phosphate is limiting as in the model diatom Thalassiosira pseudonana, but it does occur normally in greater amounts in symbiotic dinoflagellates of the family Symbiodiniaceae and their coral hosts where it is the only betaine lipid (though sometimes with its lyso form).
 The fungus Heterospora chenopodii contains a monoacylglyceryltrimethylhomoserine in which the acyl moiety is a novel 3‑keto fatty acid, while a comparable lipid from Penicillium glaucoroseum contains an unusual branched-chain fatty acid.

 In the extra-chloroplastid space of Chlamydomonas reinhardtii (microalgae) growing in a nutrient replete culture, position sn-2 of the DGTS contains mainly C18 polyunsaturated fatty acids, whereas the glycerolipids in the chloroplasts have mainly C16 polyunsaturated fatty acids in this position.
 It is noteworthy that this difference in specificity is characteristic of the distinction between the ‘eukaryotic’ and ‘prokaryotic’ types (now known to be a misnomer) of glycerolipid synthesis seen in the glycerolipids of higher plants (see our web page on galactosyldiacylglycerols for further details).